starksgalaxykenya/STARKS-GALAXY-APP/README.md

 Alternatively, run the app and click the link in the browser console error — Firebase will create it automatically.

+The `projects` collection does not need a composite index (it's queried as a plain collection scan client-side).

+---

+## 5b.
+Companies & Projects Workflow (new)

+The app now has real **Company** and **Project** entities, not just free-text labels:

+- **Companies** (`companies` collection) are top-level workspaces.
+Click the workspace pill at the top of the sidebar to switch between "All Companies" and a specific company — this filters tasks, projects, boards, the dashboard, calendar and reports to just that company.
+Your choice is saved in the browser (localStorage) so it persists across reloads.
+- **Projects** (`projects` collection) belong to a company and are where tasks live.
+Each project gets its own Kanban board: open **Projects** in the sidebar, click a project card ("Open Board"), and you're in a board scoped to just that project's tasks — drag-and-drop works exactly like the main Kanban board, just filtered down.
+- **Tasks** now store `projectId` (which project they belong to) and `companyId` (auto-derived from the project, or set directly if the task has no project).
+Old tasks created before this update — which only had a free-text `project` field — still display fine; they just won't show up when filtering by a specific project until you edit them and assign one.

+Admins/managers can see and switch into every company; other roles only see companies they've been added to (via **User Management → Assign to Company**).

 ---

 ## 6. Local Development